SableVII/co10_Escape_SableVII/readme.md

   - Starting weapons backpack options
   - Expanding Time Scaling and Spawn Distance options
 - OpFor spawns slightly more ambient patrols than the Independent Faction to better balance faction encounter types.
+- Roadblocks remain hidden on the map until they are revealed by proximity.
+(Maybe intel too idk)

 ## Available Versions